jezgillen/platypus/README.md

  - CR2032 Battery holder
  - 3V CR2032 Battery

-If you want more detailed instructions, add an issue on github or message @idont_party on twitter
+If you want more detailed instructions, add an issue on github or message [@idont_party](https://twitter.com/idont_party)